 What about you?
 Are you willing to stand like Christ and fight back with love and forgiveness?
 Are you willing to show someone compassion regardless of how they treat you?
 Are you willing to listen to the needs of others instead of demanding your own?

 We all have a choice: live like Christ or live in our sin.
-This Easter, I urge you to accept Christ as your Savior and allow Him to be Lord of your life.
+I urge you to accept Christ as your Savior and allow Him to be Lord of your life.
 Regardless of who you are or where you are in your life, God is willing to accept you and forgive you.
 He wants you to be His child and spend your eternity with Him.
 But this is your choice.
 For those of you who have already submitted to God’s authority in your life, renew your relationship with Him, forgive others, and live like Christ.